gvwilson/sensibleadventures/shapers/shapers.md

 These bonuses and penalties assume that the shaper is concentrating hard and doing nothing else.

+> Larrapin is an air shaper.
+> Before her grandfather passed away,
+> he taught her what little he knew,
+> so her score is -2 instead of the default -4.
+> She needs to distract some guards,
+> so she concentrates hard.
+> Her player rolls a 14, giving her a score of 12.
+> The guards hear a whispering voice somewhere in the bushes and go to investigate it,
+> giving Larrapin a chance to sneak into the armory.

 ## Bots

 The Makers built bots to do everything from cleaning floors to mining the ocean floor.